Agoria (musician): BioGen art and AI

-Agoria's artistic vision is about connecting technology and nature.
-Bringing together art, music, and science, his focus on generative algorithms, AI, and biological systems have resulted in his unique art — from depicting brain cells as mysterious and galaxy-like, to exploring how plants communicate, and the repetitions of human gestures.

 Phytocene is a film produced by the Oscar-winning designer Nicolas Becker, Agoria, and the biophysicist Nicolas Desprat, curated by 91.530 Le Marais and auctioned at Phillips in July 2021.

 Using probes placed in the soil of Le Marais, the team collected data from a hemp plant’s respiration, photosynthesis, and microscopic soil bacteria.
 This data was then translated into a unique video and soundscape, creating a vegetal musical composition that mirrors the plant’s full lifecycle.
 Phytocene’s NFT is the first to encapsulate an entire plant’s life, authenticated via blockchain, likened to nature’s interconnected systems.

 In 2022, Agoria unveiled his experimental films collection Centriole on SuperRare, created with biologist Alice Meunier.
 The works depict the intricate, galaxy-like structures of brain cells, specifically centrioles, as vibrant, dynamic visuals.
 This project reflects Agoria’s vision of biological generative art, revealing the living systems within us.

 Through Compendia, Agoria examines human and biological generative processes.
 He developed a unique dataset by documenting repetitive human gestures, such as the remnants of posters on walls during his DJ tours.

 After constructing this dataset, the next phase involved identifying patterns and similarities with living organisms.
 Johan Lescure played a crucial role in this process, utilizing algorithmic techniques to uncover hidden structures within the data.
 By manipulating algorithms to expose details beyond human visual perception, the analysis revealed forms and patterns strikingly similar to those found in living systems, giving lights to the new collection {Compend-AI}.